dreamgrove/dreamgrove/content/guardian/azerite-analysis.md

 ![Guardian's Wrath bonus damage](/guardian/images/guardians-wrath-damage.png)

 In order to evaluate this trait, let's consider its offensive value.
 Assuming you are casting {{< spell 192081 "Ironfur" >}} at least enough to consume every stack that you generate, you can consider {{< spell 6807 "Maul" >}} to effectively cost 30 Rage per cast.
 The Rage you would have spent on Ironfur is now refunded to you, allowing you to cast more Mauls over the course of a fight.
-This is effectively a 33.3% gain in Mauls which, in addition to the additional damage, significantly improves your DPS output when you are using a combination of Ironfur and Maul.
+This is in effect a 33.3% gain in Mauls which, in addition to the additional damage, significantly improves your DPS output when you are using a combination of Ironfur and Maul.
 Of course, if you never cast Ironfur (or if you waste stacks by not casting it enough), you will get less value out of the trait.

 Defensively, this trait is not very strong.
 Obviously while not tanking, you can bank a free {{< spell 192081 "Ironfur" >}} for instant mitigation when you taunt back, which allows you to spend more Rage on {{< spell 6807 "Maul" >}} during times when you aren't actively tanking.
 But from a pure survivability perspective, if you were concerned only about your defensive capacity you would spend Rage exclusively on Ironfur and this trait would provide no value.
 It's the hybrid nature of the trait that gives it its value.

 This is a great trait all around.
 Not only is it a significant boost to {{< spell 6807 "Maul" >}}'s damage, but it affords you some flexibility in your Rage management.
 Particularly in situations with tank swaps, this allows you to safely spend Rage on Maul and still be able to have an {{< spell 192081 "Ironfur" >}} up for when you taunt back.
 Offensively, this is one of the strongest Guardian specific traits out there.

-*As an aside, I love the design of this trait personally and I wish there were more of this style in the Azerite system in general.
+*As an aside, I really like the design of Guardian's Wrath personally and I wish there were more traits like this in general.
 It creates an interesting interaction between our spenders and goes beyond the typical "heal for X/gain an absorb/gain a stat" design, and while it doesn't really affect the gameplay in super meaningful ways, it does incentivize using both offensive and defensive skills in tandem.*

 ## Layered Mane